 I appreciate the confidence placed in me and the other elected members of the ASHS Board of Directors.
 I feel strongly that our society is currently in excellent shape financially and am proud of the fact that ASHS is regarded as a leading force in promoting excellence in horticultural research, teaching, and outreach throughout the world.
 I also feel that it is my responsibility as your President to do my best to protect the future of our society and that Open Access for our journals is an integral part of our society’s future success.
 This opinion is based on the overall positive energy for Open Access that is increasingly present in all professional societies and organizations.

-I seek and welcome input from all of my fellow members on the ideas expressed in and the content of, this column.
-Please feel free to contact me at firstname.lastname@example.org; or go to the ASHS President’s Discussion page, where all members are invited to provide input in an open discussion.
-I hope to hear from all of you and appreciate ideas to better serve and support our society.
+I welcome and seek input on the ideas expressed in, and the content of, this column.
+Please feel free to contact me at firstname.lastname@example.org; or, preferably, go to the ASHS President’s discussion page where all members are invited to provide input in an open discussion.

 Past Reflections Columns:

 We Can Weather the Storm - Carl Sams